 Panglao Sea Resort Tagnan – Napaling (Panglao)

-If what you want is to step out of your room, jump into the water and let the magic happen, this is your place.
+If you want to step out of your room, jump into the water and let the magic happen, this is your place.
 This new resort is geared toward divers who want to truly enjoy the island’s seabeds.
-Newly opened, they have very simple yet clean and well‑equipped rooms.
+Newly opened, they have very simple yet clean and well-equipped rooms.
 If you sleep here, you’re much more likely to see the fabulous whale shark doing its thing, as they have their own stairs down to Panglao’s snorkeling area.

 Search for your room at Panglao Sea Resort